griffinkeeler/motor-imagery-bci/README.md

 - Right hand movements
 - Right foot movements

 Data set provided by Fraunhofer FIRST, Intelligent Data Analysis Group (Klaus-Robert Müller, Benjamin Blankertz), and Campus Benjamin Franklin of the Charité - University Medicine Berlin, Department of Neurology, Neurophysics Group (Gabriel Curio).
+ ### What is a BCI?
+A brain-computer interface (BCI) is a system that allows for direct communication between the brain and an external device using brain signals.
 ## Features

 ---